nayr31/TTRPG-Stuff/10 🧙 Player Campaigns/💤 Sleeping Days/Session Notes/Session 02.md

 We are looking for an old, tattered, leather bound journal.
 The smuggler [[Vaughn]] has the journal.

 We enter a "cave"?
 To get to [[Vaughn]].

+Get to a secret base, with the guy and a cat??